Sandhippoma: Production

 The film was produced by Malaysia-based Tamil settlers Rajah and Vijayan.
 Rajah owned Rajah Video Centre in Sentul while his partner, Vijayan, was also a businessman from Sentul.
-The shoot of the film was carried out in places such as Rajasthan and Goa.

-Actor Sivakumar turned down the opportunity to play Suriya's father in the film, and was replaced by Prakash Raj.
+The shoot of the film was carried out in places such as Delhi, Jaipur, Jodhpur, Rajasthan, Goa and Himachal Pradesh.
+The film was initially set to star Vishva, the brother of actresses Ambika and Radha, alongside Simran, but later went through a change of cast.
+Sivakumar was originally offered the role of Suriya's father; however due to his refusal he was replaced by Prakash Raj.